rdlauer/articles/nativescript/architecture-choice/post.md

 # Picking an Architecture for Your NativeScript App

-The open nature of NativeScript makes it possible to leverage popular JavaScript frameworks such as Angular and Vue.
-But with this choice sometimes comes a "paradox of choice".
-This brief article is meant to provide some high level guidance as to which route you may want to take for your next NativeScript app.
+The open nature of NativeScript makes it possible to use popular JavaScript frameworks such as Angular and Vue.
+With this choice sometimes comes a "paradox of choice".
+This brief article provides  high level guidance as to which route you may want to take for your next NativeScript app.

 <table>
 <tr>